Forensic Scientist

 Best Rated

-Asked by mike g almost 5 years ago
+Asked by Miguelito almost 5 years ago

 Can a coroner make a arrest?
 People like to always make the point about a “citizens arrest” but I’m sure you know what I’m talking about.

-Asked by Richard almost 5 years ago
+Asked by Richard over 5 years ago

 I don’t really know, but at the coroner’s office I worked at I was told that our coroner was actually the highest law enforcement officer, technically, in the county.
 She was the only person who could arrest the sheriff if necessary.
 That never became necessary though so I don’t know how it would actually work.

-Asked by TK about 5 years ago
+Asked by Struggling Student about 4 years ago

-Asked by Shell almost 5 years ago
+Asked by Yusra over 5 years ago